shwetasharmaeco/dating_app_predictions/README.md

 nlp.ipynb: Reruns models using NLP technique on essay columns. capstone_2_dating.pptx: Project's power point presentation.

-# Motivation and Goal
+## Motivation and Goal
 Many users skip questions asking sensitive information.
-This project tries to predict if a user consumes drug or not from other questions answered by the user using machine learning techniques.
+This project tries to predict if a user consumes drug or not from other questions answered by the user implementing machine learning techniques.

 ## Data